ideeaslab/ideeaslab.github.io/positions.md

 months.
 Full-time employment during the summer break is possible.
 To apply for these positions, please email your CV with a detailed outline of your computational skills to akatz4@vt.edu.

+### Additional information

+Virginia Tech is an Equal Opportunity/Affirmative Action Employer with a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, protected veteran status, or any other characteristic protected by law.

 <!---